nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 List all expenses in the current opened trip.
 This command can only be used if a trip is open.

 Note that if a trip is not currently open, this command will list trips instead.
+See [List Trips](#--list-trips) for more information on listing trips.

 Input syntax:
 ````